Unfair Utilities and First Steps Towards Improving Them: Experiments

 Let us {now}, instead, consider $\{T\}$ as the set of essential features, which avoids this incentive.
 Then, $U$ is not $\{T\}$-VoI fair (it is not $\{R,T\}$-VoI fair, either).
-We now find a $\{T\}$-VoI-fair utility in the class $\Upsilon^*=\{D^\top\left(Y+wS\right) \mid w\in \mathbb{R}\}$ by using simulated data from the data-generating process, see~\Cref{app: estimate w}.
-When considering a specific realization of the data-generating process {and $\rO^D=\{S,T,R\}$}, the {$U$-}corresponding $\{T\}$-VoI-fair utility in $\Upsilon^*$ results in 61 fewer total graduates and 452 more graduates from the minority group (compared to the optimal policy under the original utility).
+We now find a $\{T\}$-VoI-fair utility function in the class $\Upsilon^*=\{D^\top\left(Y+wS\right) \mid w\in \mathbb{R}\}$ by using simulated data from the data-generating process, see~\Cref{app: estimate w}.
+When considering a specific realization of the data-generating process {and $\rO^D=\{S,T,R\}$}, the {$U$-}corresponding $\{T\}$-VoI-fair utility function in $\Upsilon^*$ results in 97 fewer total graduates and 394 more graduates from the minority group (compared to the optimal policy under the original utility function).
 We provide all numbers in \Cref{table: college attainment}; \Cref{app: multiple realizations} contains results on different realizations.

-There is a trade-off between avoiding intuitively unfair discrimination and a slight decrease in the total number of people graduating.
-In this example, VoI-fairness provides a principled approach for making the trade-off by requiring that $S$ does not have VoI relative to $\{T\}$. \citet{Nilforoshan2022} also advocate for adding a term $wS$ to the utility, but, to the best of our knowledge, they do not provide a method or framework for choosing $w$.
-Even though the choice of essential features is sometimes debatable (as in this example), we think it is useful to anchor the discussion on a concrete set of essential features. \end{example}
+There is a trade-off between avoiding intuitively unfair discrimination and a decrease in the total number of people graduating.
+In this example, VoI-fairness provides a principled approach for making the trade-off by requiring that $S$ does not have VoI relative to $\{T\}$. \citet{Nilforoshan2022} also advocate for adding a term $wS$ to the utility function, but, consider $\omega$ an ``arbitrary constant that balances preferences for both student graduation and racial diversity.''
+By letting test scores be the essential feature, we have a principled way to choose the offset $wS$ such that more persons from the minority group are admitted.
+By defining fairness in terms of the size of $\omega$, we avoid choosing policies outside of the Pareto frontier, that is, policies for which there exist alternatives that are superior both in terms of college attainment and diversity.